It’s been a loooong time since I’ve written one of these, maybe even like two years long so

 And that brings us to Water Road in Sophiasburgh, Prince Edward County.

 For me, this home is an opportunity to really dig in, literally I can dig in the soil for days.
-And what's better, Tyler can dig in too with his food and hospitality background.
+And what's better, Tyler can come on board with his music and food and hospitality background.
 Together we want to make magic here.
 We're aiming for 2017 to be fully operational.
 I'm currently working on the business model for the event space and this summer we'll test it out with a few events/workshops.
-For any inquiries you can email firstname.lastname@example.org.
+For any inquiries you can email email@example.com.

 So, you wanna see it?!
 Let me show you around.

-This 200 year old colonial was lovingly numbered, dismantled board by board and then moved all the way from Cobourg to this lovely 13 acre parcel of land in Sophiasburgh.
-John and Diane Brisley are extraordinary people.
-They remain our neighbours living just across the street.
+This 200 year old colonial was lovingly numbered, dismantled board by board and then moved all the way from Cobourg to this lovely 12 acre parcel of land in Sophiasburgh.
+John and Diane Brisley are extraordinary people, dedicated to the preservation of historic buildings.
+It's an honour for us to carry the torch and celebrate these monuments for years to come.
+Lucky for us, the Brisley's remain our neighbours living just across the street in the Demille house built in 1818.
 Diane baked an apple pie to welcome us last week and soup and cornbread showed up yesterday, we could get used to this;)

 This church originally resided in Adolphustown.
 The Brisley's read in the paper it was going to be burned down and they rescued her, moving it to the same property on Water Road.
-Lovely fact, my friend Alex Fida and his Dad helped rebuild this church and the stone wall.
+Lovely fact, my friend Alex Fida and his Dad helped rebuild this church and Alex helped build the dry stone wall.

-John built a dry stone wall reminiscent of the cemetery on the original church property.
+The stone wall was built later as it's reminiscent of the cemetery on the original church property.
 This would be a perfect spot to toast a glass of Hinterland after a wedding ceremony don't you think?

-A gorgeous log cabin was also rescued and added to the back of the Cobourg house, it's now our kitchen.
+A log cabin was also rescued and added to the back of the Cobourg house, it's now are kitchen.

 Here's my office.
 When Tyler and I moved in we ran around the house and chose our own office/music/craft rooms, that was too much fun.
-It turns out my room is the warmest in the house, very important.
+It turns out my room is the warmest in the house, a very happy accident.

-Looking out at the wilds brings me so much joy.
+Looking out at the wilds from my office window.

 Believe the hype, Prince Edward County is a special place.
 The folks here are true gems, both the locals and transplants have proven to be some of the most kind and supportive people I've ever met.
 It's truly a beautiful place and I'm honoured to call it home.
 It's always been Tyler's home so he laughs when I go on and on about it but I can't help it, I'm in love with where we live.
 I wish my Nan could see it but she passed away this winter.
-In some ways I feel like she carried the three of us over the threshold, for a tall and lean woman she had a mighty spirit.
+I imagined her there the day we moved in, cutting the ribbon as we crossed the threshold.
+I know she's cheering us on.